 We’re looking at the future, because most people just build their work plans and their staffing plans for the current situation.
 “Oh God, we’re doing more cloud.
 We need some cloud engineers.
 Let’s make some cloud engineer position titles.”
 But what is it going to be in 5 years?
 I try to plan for what are we going to need so that we can at least have some kind of definition and be prepared if things go that way.

 That’s really one of the transitions we’re going through right now.
-We’re changing people’s role because cloud has been a thing in IT for a while now.
+We’re changing people’s role because of cloud.
 In the aviation industry, there are some organizations that are doing cloud, there are some organizations that aren’t.
 Here, we didn’t have any cloud positions where it said cloud.
 Whoever initially started with a project owned it.
 Now we’re trying to make sure we define specifically who does what and what that arc is, and then we just kind of tie it to what the industry’s doing.